1. Jennings v. Rodriguez

 3. ICE Targets Immigrants’ Rights Activist to Disrupt Rapid-Response Immigrant Networks

-Prominent immigrant rights advocate, Ravi Ragbir, and Executive Director of the New Sanctuary Coalition, was detained by immigration officials on January 11, 2018, while reporting to Immigration Customs Enforcement (ICE) for a routine check-in.
-Two New York City officials, Council members Jumaane Williams (D-Brooklyn) and Ydanis Rodriguez (D-Manhattan) were arrested, along with 18 others, on Thursday in lower Manhattan as they protested the detention of Ravi.
+Prominent immigrant rights advocate, Ravi Ragbir, and Executive Director of the New Sanctuary Coalition, was detained by immigration officials on January 11th, 2018, while reporting to Immigration Customs Enforcement for a routine check-in.
+Two New York City officials, Council members Jumaane Williams (D-Brooklyn) and Ydanis Rodriguez (D-Manhattan) were arrested, along with 18 others, as they protested the detention of Ravi.
 He is the third individual nationwide with connections to the immigrants’ rights movement to be detained in recent days.

-Although only 7 percent of non-citizens in the United States are Black, they make up 20 percent of those facing deportation on criminal grounds.
+Although only seven percent of non-citizens in the United States are Black, they make up 20 percent of those facing deportation on criminal grounds.
 The Atlantic

 5. 7-11’s Targeted in the DOH Security’s Staunch Attempt to Target Undocumented Employees

-Federal immigration officials inspected nearly 100 7-Eleven stores across the country Wednesday morning, arresting 21 employees for being illegally present in the U.S. in what was the Trump administration’s largest immigration enforcement operation against an individual employer to date.
+Federal immigration officials inspected nearly 100 7-Eleven stores across the country Wednesday morning, arresting 21 employees for being illegally present in the United States in what is the Trump Administration’s largest immigration enforcement operation against an individual employer to date.

 6. United State’s Broken Immigration Incarceration System and Trump’s America